 Reach your career goals, without interrupting your career.

 The mission of the Cornell ILR School is to advance the world of work and prepare its future leaders.
 Our Executive Master of Human Resource Management program extends that mission to working professionals who want a flexible program that prepares them for the next level of HR leadership.
 This innovative program takes only 15 months to complete.
-Click to see the full academic schedule (PDF, 99 KB)
+Click to see the program schedule.

 Much of the coursework is completed online, making it flexible and convenient for busy working professionals.
 All courses are authored by Cornell ILR School faculty, and are taught by a combination of ILR faculty and senior HR practitioners.
 There are many opportunities for personal and direct interaction with faculty through small, seminar-style discussions, online chats, and face-to-face meetings during on-campus sessions.
 You can work at your own pace and fit your coursework into your schedule.